-The best hotels near the beaches in St. Maarten are listed below:
+The best hotels near the beaches in St. Maarten are listed below.

-The best beach tours in St. Maarten are listed below:
+The best beach tours in St. Maarten are listed below.

-Yes, St. Maarten is known for its crystal-clear blue water and golden sandy beaches framed by lush tropical forest and rocky mountains.
+Yes, St. Maarten is known for its crystal-clear blue water and golden sandy beaches framed by lush tropical forests and rocky mountains.
 The clear water makes it possible to see colorful sea life swim by in the surrounding ocean, making St. Maarten a spectacular snorkeling location.

 The nicest beach in St. Maarten is Great Bay Beach.
 Not only is Great Bay Beach one of the most popular on the island of Saint Martin but it is one of the most popular in the entire Caribbean.
 Great bay beach has something to offer everyone and is suitable for all types.

 Great Bay Beach is very well kept and has calm and clear turquoise waters and soft white sands that make it suitable for all types.
-Water sports are available on the beach such as snorkeling, banana boating, parasailing, jet skiing, and more.
+Water sports are available on the beach such as snorkeling, banana boating, parasailing, jet-skiing, and more.

 Great Bay beach offers the best of all worlds.
 Although it is close to the action it is possible to get the private time you need since the shore is 2 miles long, crowding on the beach is not common.

-Yes, several species of sharks including nurse sharks, Caribbean reef sharks, tiger sharks and bull sharks occasionally occur in the waters surrounding St. Maarten.
+Yes, several species of sharks including nurse sharks, Caribbean reef sharks, tiger sharks, and bull sharks occasionally occur in the waters surrounding St. Maarten.

 However, experts say that they are generally not a threat and that they most commonly are located offshore in deeper waters and are rarely located close to shore.
 Shark attacks are so rare on the island, there has only been one non-fatal shark attack reported in St. Maarten in the year 2005.